-It's for each employer to determine the eligibility of the individual for membership of the Teachers' Pension Scheme in accordance with the Regulations.
-This is because the employer is more likely to understand the main thrust of a person's job role in line with a person's contract of employment, rather than Teachers' Pensions.
+It's for you as the employer to determine the eligibility of the individual for membership of the Teachers' Pension Scheme in accordance with the Regulations.
+This is because you're more likely to understand the main thrust of a person's job role in line with a person's contract of employment, rather than Teachers' Pensions.